Are you considering getting into PC gaming and don’t know where to start?

 With water cooling you can get a standard off the shelf water cooler or have your own full custom loop, which is very expensive, averaging $600 for a full kit.

 RAM– this stands for random access memory.
 It will allow your computer to get access to data in an instant.
-Greater capacity of memory is better, if you plan to just game then I would recommend 8GB of RAM or even 16GB is worth investing in because games are utilizing more than 8GB.
+The greater capacity of memory is better, if you plan to just game then I would recommend 16GB of RAM.

 If you plan on video editing, I would highly recommend you getting the most amount of RAM you can afford.
 Video editing can take a lot of resources and therefore you should get as much RAM available.